GDG-Nantes/dzslides/readme.md

 **DZSlides** is a **one-file** HTML template to build slides in HTML5 and CSS3.

-[template.html](/paulrouget/dzslides/blob/master/template.html) is the only file you need.
-Edit the file, add your content, change the style, and you're done.
+template.html in the root of this repository is where you put your slides.
+The template includes the dzslides script and default styles from the core directory.
+Edit the template, add your content, change the style, and you're done.
 To see the slides in action, just load the file in your browser.

 ## Features

-* Slides can include any HTML5 content (text, image, video, iframes, …);
+* Slides can include any HTML5 content (text, image, video, iframes, etc)
+    * Try embedding an SVG using the img tag (see http://www.codedread.com/blog/archives/2010/09/21/start-chopping-off-heads/)
 * Slides transitions are animated with CSS3 (sliding by default);
 * Resolution independent (slides are scaled according to the size of the browser.
 The virtual dimension is 800x600);
 * Fullscreen presentation (HTML5 FullScreen API supported) - press `f` to go fullscreen;